magicstickuk/multisite-post-duplicator/readme.txt

 * Select all sites on your network quickly with our new 'select all button'
 * Improved performance
 * Improved access for developers with the addition of several new hooks.
-* Removed signposting added in previous release.
-Rethinking a better approach

 = 1.4 =
 * NEW: Signposting for networks where custom post types and taxonomies are not synced throughout.
 * NEW: Signposting for instances where user's 'Advanced Custom Fields Field Groups' don't exist in the destination site.
 * Improved performance of taxonomy duplication on linked posts.
-* Fixed issue where taxonomy terms would not copy in some senarios.
+* Fixed issue where taxonomy terms would not copy in some scenarios.
 * Removed some PHP warnings if running in debug mode.

 = 1.3.2 =